Baptism

 Thanksgiving and Blessing

-Some people decide to let their children grow up and decide for themselves whether they wish to be baptised.
-Other parents may feel that they cannot in all honesty make the promises in a service for infant baptism.
+Parents may feel that they cannot in all honesty make the promises in a service for infant baptism.
 They may not share in the church’s life on a regular basis but they still want to give thanks and celebrate the birth of their children with friends and in Christian worship.

-A Thanksgiving and Blessing ceremony takes place in our main worship.
+A Thanksgiving and Blessing ceremony takes place during our main worship.
 We give thanks for the birth of the child.
 The parents make promises to love and care for their child and God’s blessing is sought on all the family.

 Some more thoughts on Baptism